KelliePetersen/sql-basics/README.md

 This selects everything from the table.
 Replace * with the column names or row IDs if you wish to be more specific.
 Separate them with commas.

 ### Updating Data
-`UPDATE table_name SET column = value WHERE id = number;`
+`UPDATE table_name SET column = value WHERE condition;`
-This Updates the specified table, selects which column to change (Example: age = 22), and selects the row(s) to change the column value in.
+This updates the specified table, selects which column to change (Example: age = 22), and selects the row(s) to change the column value in (Example: id = 5).
+Like INSERT, it can use MySQL's priority and ignore commands.

-### Adding Columns
+### Altering Data
 `ALTER TABLE table_name ADD COLUMN column_name TEXT;`
 This alters the specified table and adds a column, and the data type is specified last.
+Altering can perform other functions, such as changing and dropping columns and foreign keys.
+MySQL allows you to make multiple alterations in one statement.

 ### Deleting Data
 `DELETE FROM table_name WHERE column_name/id = name/number;`
-This deletes all columns or rows that have the column name or id number specified.
+This deletes all columns or rows that have the column name or id number specified, or match some other specified condition.
+Like INSERT, it can use MySQL's priority and ignore commands.

 `DELETE FROM table_name WHERE column_name IS NULL;`
 This deletes all rows that have a null value in the specified column.

+To delete an entire table, not just its contents, use `DROP TABLE table_name;`
+To delete an entire database, not just its contents, use `DROP DATABASE database_name;`

 ## OPERATORS